 Peterman Ice Island (2010) PII-Ba in Lancaster Sound, October 2011.
 At the time, this ice island was 3 x 6 km, with a surface area of 12 km2 and a freeboard of approximately 15 m.
 Photo courtesy of Jessy Barrette.

-Almost 15,000 ice island polygons pertaining to the 2008, 2010 and 2012 events, as well as a smaller calving events at the Petermann Glacier (2011) and other northwest Greenland ice tongues have been delineated in ArcMap (ESRI) by operators using custom productivity tools.
+Over 25,000 ice island polygons pertaining to the 2008, 2010 and 2012 events, as well as a smaller calving events at the Petermann Glacier (2011) and other northwest Greenland ice tongues have been delineated in ArcMap (ESRI) by operators using custom productivity tools.
 The relationship between each ice island and its daughter fragment(s) is captured to permit spatio-temporal studies of fracturing.
-The geodatabase will be expanded by digitizing ice islands generated from the Petermann Glacier calving in 2012 with ongoing funding from Polar Knowledge Canada.
+The geodatabase was expanded by digitizing ice islands generated from the Petermann Glacier calving in 2012 with funding from Polar Knowledge Canada.
 We are also seeking funding to extend this database to include the drift of ice islands from the ice shelves of northern Ellesmere Island to the Beaufort Sea and beyond.

 We expect this database to be an extremely valuable resource for offshore stakeholders, researchers, Arctic communities and policymakers.
 For the first time we have an account of the drift, fragmentation, and decay of major Arctic ice islands from their formation to disintegration, at unprecedented spatial and temporal resolution.